All of the pros and cons about the Samsung Frame TV and how to add art, plus free downloadable still life art to display on a TV.

-Because of course, the feature to display images to make it look like a framed piece of art on your wall rather than a giant black box is definitely a draw.
+The feature to display images to make it look like a framed piece of art on your wall rather than a giant black box is definitely the draw.
 (Finally, someone figured out what decorators everywhere have been thinking for decades!)

 But when we were looking at buying it, Robert was concerned about the display and if it would really deliver on experience quality.
 Here’s what we’ve discovered…

 - You can choose your own artwork to display on it or choose from the gallery in the Samsung Art Store for a monthly subscription fee.
 (I didn’t do the subscription because I like the flexibility of uploading public domain art I find… see the bottom of this post to snag a few art images, if you want.)

 - The addition of an aftermarket wood bezel frame, which runs about an extra $150, makes it blend even better into whatever interior design aesthetic you choose.